HarshShah2812/Data-Collection-Pipeline/README.md

 ```
 The biggest takeaways from this milestone were the correct implementation of for-loops, choosing relating XPATHs to extract information from a product page, how to download images locally with the help of Requests and OS, and how to create JSON files that contain a dictionary, using `json.dump()` to store them locally.

+# Milestone 5: Documentation & Testing

+In this milestone, I firstly refactored the code accordingly:

+- Ensuring any unnecessary comments were removed;
+- docstrings were added to all functions;
+- ensuring the use of `self` wasn't excessive;
+- breaking down long methods into small ones that perform individual tasks;
+- ensuring there aren't any nested loops.

+Then, I created unit tests for the scraper with the help of the `unittest` module; therefore, a test was created for each of the methods within the `Scraper()` class.
+These tests are written in the `test.py` file.
+The entire process of unit testing was a very interesting learn and has taught me the importance of code meeting quality standards before deployment.
+Another learn for me was how Python files can be packaged and used within other scripts, where in this case, the `Scraper()` class was imported from the `DCP.py` file in order to be used within the `test.py` file.